Because Owning And Flying Your Beechcraft Can Be Done Safely AND For Less Money!

 Here is Bob S.'s handiwork after he went in to fix a leaking master cylinder and couldn't bring himself to reinstall his ratty old weakened boards.
 Bob reports using 1/4", 5 ply Baltic birch.

 There are mail order sources for the wood but the shipping will be expensive.
-Try some local lumber yards fist.
+Try some local lumber yards first.
 The plywood comes in 5'x5' sheets.
 Its identical to what another local used but paid about $65.00 for.
 Mine cost about $20.00

 Pics courtesy of Bob S., of Arizona!
 Thanks Bob!